scolapicchioni/blazor/README.md

 ## Before you begin

-At the time of the writing of this tutorial, .NET 5 is in preview.
-It is recommended that you install the latest **preview** version of Visual Studio 2019 in order to work with .NET 5.
+At the time of the writing of this tutorial, .NET Core 6.0 is in preview.
+It is recommended that you install the latest **preview** version of Visual Studio 2019 in order to work with .NET Core 6.0.

-If you're following this tutorial in the future (after November 2020), you may just need a normal version of Visual Studio which may come with .NET 5 on board, so your installations may vary.
+If you're following this tutorial in the future (after November 2021), you may just need a normal version of Visual Studio which may come with .NET Core 6.0 on board, so your installations may vary.

 - Install the latest **preview** of [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/) with the **ASP.NET and web development** workload
-- Install .NET 5 by downloading the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
+- Install .NET Core 6.0 by downloading the [.NET Core 6.0 SDK](https://dotnet.microsoft.com/download/dotnet/6.0)
-- The Blazor WebAssembly templates are available in .NET 3.1.
-If it doens't come together with Visual Studio 2019 preview, install it separately by downloading from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1)

-You may want to go to the [getting started](https://docs.microsoft.com/en-gb/aspnet/core/blazor/get-started?view=aspnetcore-5.0&tabs=visual-studio) documentation for an updated set of instructions.
+You may want to go to the [getting started](https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install) documentation for an updated set of instructions.

 ---